OCA/partner-contact/partner_password_reset/README.rst

 Partner Password Reset
 ======================

-This module provides an action that allows users to send a password reset email from the Partner view.
+This module provides a wizard that allows users to send a password reset email from the Partner view.

 Configuration
 =============